JonathanMEdwards/subtext10/doc/language.md

  the keys can be replaced with a selection between tracked tables:
 ```
 customers: tracked table{name: ''}
-orders: tracked table{customer: one selection{customers}, item: ''}
+orders: tracked table{customer: selection{customers}, item: ''}
 ```

-#### selection constraints

-### `from` links

-To find all the `order-lines` in an order, we want to follow the link “backwards”.
-This is done by defining a `from` link on the opposite side of the `in` link, as follows:
+Often when there are relationships between tables we want to see them from both sides: not just the customer of an order, but also all the orders of a customer.
+Relational databases offer us queries to answer that question.
+Instead Subtext lets you define selections on both sides that mirror each other, called _links_.
+For example:

 ```
+customers: tracked table{
+  name: ''
+  their-orders: link{orders via customer}}
-orders: table {
+orders: tracked table{
-  id: ###
-  customer: ''
+  customer: link{customers via their-orders}
-  order-lines = from order-lines.order
-}
-order-lines: table {
-  order: in orders
-  product: ''
-  quantity: 1
-}
+  item: ''}
 ```

-The `from` link is defined inside the `orders` table as `order-lines = from order-line.order`.
-Following `from` must be a reference to a field of a table that defines an `in` link which points back to the containing table (`orders`).
-The value of the `order-lines` field in an order is a table of all the `order-lines` rows for that order.
-Note that Subtext allows fields of a table to be tables themselves, which is disallowed in relational databases.
-The benefit is there is no longer any need to write a query to find the order-lines in each order: they are automatically shown inside the `order-lines` field of each order.

-Every `from` link must match an `in` link, but `in` links do not require a matching `from` link.
-However it will likely be good practice to pair them up.
-The UI will offer to create the matching `from` link for an `in` link, and may do so automatically.
+Links are selections that are defined in matching pairs as fields of tracked tables.
+Each defines the table and field of the other, and each link automatically mirrors the selections of the other.
+So for example, when the `their-orders` link selects a row of `orders`, the `customer` link will automatically select that customer.
+On the other hand, if the `customer` link in an order selects a customer, the `their-orders` field of the customer will select that order.
+Thus there is no need to do a query to find all the orders for a customer: it is provided as a table in `their-orders.selections`

+#### TODO: selection constraints

+Note that since `customer` has a `one` rule, selecting a different customer will de-select the previous customer, which in turn deselects the order from that customer’s `their-orders` link. … `complete`